Follow up for mesothelioma

 It can help to tell someone close to you how you’re feeling.
 Many people also find counselling helpful after cancer treatment.

-Some hospitals are trying out a new way of running their check ups.
+Patient initiated follow up (PIFU) is a way of running check ups.
 This system leaves it to you to take the lead in arranging to see your doctor or specialist nurse.
+You might also hear this called open access follow up (OAFU).

 When you first finish treatment, your hospital arranges your appointments.
 But once your doctors are happy with your progress you can arrange them yourself.
 You can do this as often as you feel you need to.